Saxons icon

 Finally, a day trip or field trip to historic sites or museums bring your children fact to face with the Vikings and Saxons.
 Visits to places like York's Jorvik Viking Centre, historic sites like Peveril Castle, Corfe Castle, or any of the excellent local Saxon sites managed by English Heritage give your students the opportunity to observe reconstructed settlements, artefacts, and even live demonstrations.
 Guided tours led by costumed actors or experts help pupils understand how these societies lived, traded, and fought.
 Linking classroom learning with real-world Viking archaeology and Saxon history.

-Get Saxons school trip offers by email
+Get Saxons school trip news & offers by email

 Unsubscribe at any time, we won't share your email with anyone else, just send you all the best offers and ideas for your next class trip!